Table of contents

 Sexual activity with someone who one should know to be – or based on the circumstances should reasonably have known to be – mentally or physically incapacitated constitutes a violation of this policy.
 Whether or not someone knew or should have known if a person was incapacitated is based on a reasonable person standard.
 A reasonable person is able to judge if a person is able to give consent before engaging in sexual activity.
 The test of whether an individual should know about another's incapacitation is whether a reasonable, sober person would know or should have known about the incapacitation.

-Amnesty for Alcohol and Other Drug Policy Violations
+Amnesty for Minor Policy Violations

 Freedom from Retaliation

 It is a violation of university policy to retaliate against any person making a complaint of sexual misconduct, cooperating in an investigation or hearing of alleged sexual misconduct, or against any individual perceived to be involved in reporting, in an investigation, or hearing of sexual misconduct.
 An individual reporting sexual misconduct is entitled to protection from any form of retaliation following a report that is made in good faith, even if the report is later not substantiated based on the available evidence.
 For the purpose of this policy, retaliation includes but is not limited to, confirmed or implied behaviors or actions (including on-line activity) which intimidate, threaten, or harass, or result in other adverse actions threatened or taken.
-Sanctions for retaliation may include, but are not limited to, warning, probation, suspension, or dismissal from the university.
+Sanctions for retaliation may include, but are not limited to warning, probation, suspension, or dismissal from Willamette University.

 Examples of Retaliation